Tidal properties of neutron stars in scalar-tensor theories of gravity: Scalar-tensor theories

 where a prime denotes a derivative with respect to the argument, $F'=dF/d\phi$.
 Analogously, we define\footnote{Note the minus sign in front of $1/A$.
 Depending on the different conventions in the literature, this parameter may be defined with a plus sign instead of a minus sign.
 For our purposes, the minus sign is more convenient for the transformations between frames.}

-where all the quantities are understood as functions of the Einstein-frame field $\varphi$.
+where all the quantities are understood as functions of the Einstein frame field $\varphi$.
 The equation of motion for the metric and the scalar field in the Einstein frame are then given by

 where